What To Wear in Europe • Ultimate Packing List for Europe

 Europe Guidebook

-As Lonely Planet Pathfinders who used to go on assignments for the guidebook company, we love to have a physical guidebook when traveling.
+As Lonely Planet Pathfinders, who used to do assignments for the guidebook company, we love to have a physical guidebook when traveling.
 We spend enough time attached to our phones in everyday life and planning our trips.
 Once we reach a destination like Europe, we put the phone away and pick up a guidebook to help with our trip.

 Daypack